eXept Software AG Logo

 This is the catch & throw mechanism found in other languages,

-where the returned value indicates if an exception occured.
+where the returned value indicates if an exception occurred.

 o deferAfter: aBlock